finiky/BMI-Calculator/README.md

 # BMI-Calculator

-## BMI-Calculator lets its users calculate their BMI after they have inputted the information.
+## BMI-Calculator lets its users calculate their BMI with a single click after they have entered the height and wieght information.